Basketball Referee

 Best Rated

-Asked by Rick over 11 years ago
+Asked by Tommy willits over 12 years ago

-Asked by dhatch almost 12 years ago
+Asked by CASH about 12 years ago

 Is there a rule about the amount of time that should occur between two consecutive Technical fouls on one player?
 (Like ref calls technical, waits, calls another technical on the same player. ie. time for coach to get player to cool off)

-Asked by Jojo over 11 years ago
+Asked by Jojo almost 12 years ago

 Yes there is a time limit because the player has been disqualified on the 2nd technical which is treated no differently than a player being assesed his 5th foul - the coach has 30 seconds to replace the player.
 A cohesive ref crew should handle it ideally like this: 1) the ref who calls the 2nd T should be a different official than the one who calls the 1st T, 2) the ref calling the 2nd T should report the foul and inform the coach that the player has been disqualified, 3) a different official should escort the disqualified player to the bench, and 3) inform the coach that he has 30 seconds to replace the player, and 4) ask the timer to begin a 30 second count.
 If the coach is so mad that he refuses to send a replacement player in, then one the official should warn the coach of delay of game, and if necessary assess a technical on the coach.
 Hopefully it never gets to this level, but it could.